Friday, March 30, 2018

 “You” in the KoG

-Western Christianity has usually placed far more emphasis on individuals than upon society.
+Western Christianity has usually placed far more emphasis on individuals than on society.
 Accordingly, individualistic interpretation of the Bible emphasizes that God loves me, Jesus died for me, I can be saved through faith in Jesus, and when I die I will go to Heaven.

 To be sure, that is an important part of the Gospel message—but it is certainly not the only, or maybe in the larger scheme of things, the most important.